umesh385/Low-cost-smart-irrigation-pump/README.md

 - Automatic motor ON/OFF system
 - Can be expanded with Light and Temperature sensors, timers ,TinyML
+- Water Flow Sensor detects movement and amount of water
 ---

 ## How It Works